 Khao Yai National Park

-This park declared a World Heritage Site by UNESCO is frequented by tourist because of its close proximity to Bangkok and beauty.
+This park declared a World Heritage Site by UNESCO is frequented by the tourist because of its close proximity to Bangkok and beauty.
 It has challenging hiking trails and is abundant with wildlife and would be a pleasure to visit.

 Want to get up close with an elephant visit one of the many elephant sanctuaries found across Thailand to do so.
-However, research about any elephant sanctuary before visiting it to ensure that elephants there is well-taken care of.
+However, research about an elephant sanctuary before visiting it to ensure that elephants there is well-taken care of.
 Some sanctuaries mistreat these animals for profit an act which should not be encouraged.

 Red Light Districts

-Thailand has many red light districts like Soi Cowboy, Nana Plaza, or Patpong which you can visit.
-However be careful as prostitution is illegal in Thailand.
+Thailand has many red-light districts like Soi Cowboy, Nana Plaza, or Patpong which you can visit.
+However, be careful as prostitution is illegal in Thailand.
 You can visit the red light district to enjoy the vibrant and interesting nightlife there.
 There are so many places you can visit in Thailand.
 To mention a few more without going into details consider visiting;

 - Sunday Walking Street Market in Chiang Mai